by-student-2017/cif2cell-informal/README.md

 	export PWscf_PAWLIB = $HOME/PSLibrary

-	(number of k point * lattice constant = 10 - 13 Angstrom in SCF calculation.
-This range is from --k-resolution=2*3.1415/13=0.48 to --k-resolution=2*3.1415/10=0.62.)
+	Number of k point * lattice constant = 10 - 13 Angstrom in SCF calculation.
+This range is from --k-resolution=2*3.1415/13=0.48 to --k-resolution=2*3.1415/10=0.62.
 The default setting is --k-resolution=0.2.
-This setting is enough to calculate dos. hence, nk(DOS) = nk(SCF)*2. nk = number of k point.
+This setting is enough to calculate dos.
+Hence, nk(DOS) = nk(SCF)*2. nk = number of k point.
+This code set automatically [--k-resolution value / 2] for dos calculation.

 *	PWscf (TDDFT)